Free Trial

 What is Vanguard Energy ETF's current short interest?

-Short interest is the volume of Vanguard Energy ETF shares that have been sold short but have not yet been closed out or covered.
-As of May 15th, traders have sold 151,900 shares of VDE short.
+Short interest is the volume of Vanguard Energy ETF shares that have been sold short but have not yet been covered or closed out.
+As of June 30th, investors have sold 91,600 shares of VDE short.
+0.16% of Vanguard Energy ETF's shares are currently sold short.
 Learn More on Vanguard Energy ETF's current short interest.

 Which institutional investors are shorting Vanguard Energy ETF?